twilio/twilio-node/README.md

         // But wait!
 What if our number receives an incoming SMS? phone.on('incomingSms', function(reqParams, res) {

             // As above, reqParams contains the Twilio request parameters.
             // Res is a Twiml.Response object.

             console.log('Received incoming SMS with text: ' + reqParams.Body);
             console.log('From: ' + reqParams.From);
         });

         // Oh, and what if we get an incoming call? phone.on('incomingCall', function(reqParams, res) {

             res.append(new Twiml.Say('Thanks for calling!
 I think you are beautiful!'));
             res.send();
         });
     });

-To get going beyond the basics, check out [`the documentation`](https://github.com/sjwalter/node-twilio/wiki).
+To get going beyond the basics, check out [the documentation](https://github.com/sjwalter/node-twilio/wiki).

 #### Notes